 Use this time to assess where you’ve been, and where you want to go.
 Why would someone want to employ you, and how can you demonstrate those assets in the job application process?
-When you can confidently exhibit these abilities, you’ll do a far better job convincing other people of them.
+It helps to rehearse your own perfect elevator pitch.
+When you can confidently exhibit your abilities and desirability, you’ll do a far better job convincing other people of them.

 If this is the job of your dreams, you may need to compromise and think seriously about what you’d consider as a minimum pay check.
 Find out what your market worth is and how you might compare to other competing candidates.